 To rig a self-tacking jib:

-1. Tie one end of the sheet (or the middle of your long, single sheet; the other half will be lazy) to a point on the deck approximately abeam of the mast.
+1. Tie one end of the sheet to a point on the deck approximately abeam of the mast and as far outboard as possible.
 On a C-22, a forward stanchion base is a good place.
 If you have a toerail, you have lots of choices and can adjust the bridle position for the best sail shape.
 The picture below (taken from the foredeck looking aft) shows the middle of my single sheet tied to the starboard forward stanchion base.
 The lazy half of the sheet is leading aft.
-The working half of the sheet leads out of frame to the right.
-I keep a soft shackle tied to an alpine butterfly knot in the middle of my headsail sheet like I describe in DIY Soft Shackles for Quick and Easy Headsail Changes .
-That soft shackle is attached to the stanchion base here.
+The working half of the sheet leads out of the picture frame to the right.
+I keep a soft shackle tied to an alpine butterfly knot in the middle of my headsail sheet where I attach the clews of my headsails.
+I describe this more in DIY Soft Shackles for Quick and Easy Headsail Changes .
+That soft shackle is tied to the stanchion base here.

-2. Lead the working sheet to the foredeck and reave it through one of the turning blocks that you have attached to the jib clew.
+2. Lead the working end of the sheet to the foredeck and reave it through one of the turning blocks that you have attached to the jib clew.
 The picture below shows one of my spinnaker sheet blocks tied to the jib clew with a simple girth hitch.
-The continuous loop makes it easy to tie in seconds.
+The continuous loop makes it easy to tie and remove in seconds.

-3. Continue leading the sheet across the foredeck to the opposite stanchion base and reave the sheet through the second turning block (or carabiner) that you attach there.
+3. Continue leading the sheet across the foredeck to the opposite point on the toerail or stanchion base and reave the sheet through the second turning block (or carabiner) that you attach there.
 The picture below (taken from the foredeck looking aft) shows the block tied to the port forward stanchion base.